 How to tie an anchor bend:

-The clove hitch is considered a “temporary” knot because it’s quick to tie, easy to release, and adjustable once it’s in place.
-It tends to come in handy when you’re tying a fender to a grab rail or in other situations where you may need to adjust the length of the rope.
+The clove hitch is known as a “temporary” knot since it’s fast to tie, simple to loosen, and easy to adjust after it’s secured.
+It proves especially useful when attaching a fender to a grab rail or in situations where the rope length may need quick adjustments.

 How to tie a clove hitch: